 Do you love horror games and horror movies?
 Enjoy jump-scares?
-Down is up and up is down and sideways?
-Things come creeping along and scare the pants off you?
+Down is up , up is down and sideways?
+You like when things come creeping along and scare the pants off you?
 Then Layers of Fear 2 will be a joy for you.
-Layers of fear 2 is much anticipated horror sequel game of Layers of Fear (2016) put out by the developer Bloober Team.
-You play as a Hollywood actor who takes on the lead role in a film shot aboard a mysterious ocean liner.
-Let’s dive in to this Layers of Fear 2 Review
+Layers of Fear 2 is a much-anticipated horror sequel game of Layers of Fear (2016) put out by the developer Bloober Team.
+You play a Hollywood actor who takes on the lead role in a film shot aboard a mysterious ocean liner.
+Let’s dive in to this Layers of Fear 2 Review.

 Layers Of Fear 2 History and Overview ( spoiler free)

 The first chapter helps you get acquainted with how the controls work.
-A straightforward guide that effectively allows your to figure out what you will need to do, without making it feel like you’re doing a tutorial.
+A straightforward guide that effectively allows you to figure out what you will need to do, without making it feel like you’re doing a tutorial.
 The rest of the story will unfold as you play.
-There is no inventory, complicated fight scenes or crazy commands.
+There is no inventory, complicated fight scenes, or crazy commands.
 No spoilers here either.
 It’s confusing and twisty and you need to experience it first hand.
-Layers Of Fear 2 is very much a psychological horror and it becomes clear that things are not what they seem very quickly.
+Layers Of Fear 2 is very much a psychological horror.
+It becomes clear that things are not what they seem very quickly.
 Layers Of Fear 2 doesn’t have a lot of blood, guts and gore.
 (Except those statues!
 GAH THE STATUES!)
 There are some splashes here and there, but it is more spooky situations that get into your head.
 Don’t let that fool you.
-Layers Of Fear 2 still packs a pretty good horror punch without the blood and guts if you will let it.
+Layers Of Fear 2 still packs a pretty good horror punch without the blood and guts, if you will let it.